danielshliu/3040_final_project/README.md

 Place 1_predictionpage.py in pages folder/directory

-MUST EXECUTE lg_model.py BEFORE RUNNING FILE (needed for prediction page)
+MUST EXECUTE lg_model.py and decisiontree.ipynb BEFORE RUNNING UI

-On the terminal type the command: streamlit run dashboard.py
+To run the file: type the command into the terminal: streamlit run dashboard.py